Agenda

 Sara Mohammed, A/Deputy Director, Directorate for Gender Equality and Intersectional Analysis (DGEIA), National Defence / Government of Canada

-• Implementing GBA Plus in multinational operations.
+• Embedding GBA Plus in policy development and decision-making.

 11:45 EST